eclipse-theia/theia/examples/api-samples/README.md

 The extension is for reference and test purposes only and is not published on `npm` (`private: true`).

+### Sample mock OpenVSX server

+These samples contain a mock implementation of an OpenVSX server.
+This is done for testing purposes only.
+It is currently hosted at `<backend-host>/mock-open-vsx/api/...`.

 ## Additional Information

 - [Theia - GitHub](https://github.com/eclipse-theia/theia)